-1997.
 Novels and plays often include scenes of weddings, funerals, parties, and other social occasions.
 Such scenes may reveal the values of the characters and the society in which they live.
 Select a novel or play that includes such a scene and, in a focused essay, discuss the contribution the scene makes to the meaning of the work as a whole.
-You may choose a work from the list below or another novel or play of literary merit.

-1998.
+Do not merely summarize the plot.

 In his essay "Walking," Henry David Thoreau offers the following assessment of literature:

 In literature it is only the wild that attracts us.

 Dullness is but another name for tameness.
 It is the uncivilized free and wild thinking in Hamlet and The Iliad, in all scriptures and mythologies, not learned in schools, that delights us.

-From the works that you have studied in school, choose a novel, play, or epic poem that you may initially have thought was conventional and tame but that you now value for its "uncivilized free and wild thinking."
+From the works you have studied in school, choose a novel, play, or epic poem that you may initially have thought was conventional and tame but that you value for its "uncivilized free and wild thinking."
 Write an essay in which you explain what constitutes its "uncivilized free and wild thinking" and how that thinking is central to the value of the work as a whole.
 Support your ideas with specific references to the work you choose.

-1999.
-The eighteenth-century British novelist Laurence Sterne wrote, "No body, but he who has felt it, can conceive what a plaguing thing it is to have a man's mind torn as under by two projects of equal strength, both obstinately pulling in a contrary direction at the same time."
+The eighteenth-century British novelist Laurence Sterne wrote, "No body, but he who has felt it, can conceive what a plaguing thing it is to have a man's mind torn asunder by two projects of equal strength, both obstinately pulling in a contrary direction at the same time."

 From a novel or play choose a character (not necessarily the protagonist) whose mind is pulled in conflicting directions by two compelling desires, ambitions, obligations, or influences.
-Then, in a well-organized essay, identify each of the two conflicting forces and explain how this conflict with one character illuminates the meaning of the work as a whole.
-You may use one of the novels or plays listed below or another novel or work of similar literary quality.
+Then, in a wellorganized essay, identify each of the two conflicting forces and explain how this conflict within one character illuminates the meaning of the work as a whole.
+You may use one of the novels or plays listed below or another novel or play of similar literary quality.

-2000.
 Many works of literature not readily identified with the mystery or detective story genre nonetheless involve the investigation of a mystery.
 In these works, the solution to the mystery may be less important than the knowledge gained in the process of its investigation.
 Choose a novel or play in which one or more of the characters confront a mystery.
 Then write an essay in which you identify the mystery and explain how the investigation illuminates the meaning of the work as a whole.
 Do not merely summarize the plot.

-2001.
 One definition of madness is "mental delusion or the eccentric behavior arising from it."
 But Emily Dickinson wrote

-Much madness is divinest Sense- To a discerning Eye-
+Much madness is divinest Sense-

+To a discerning Eye-

-Novelists and playwrights have often seen madness with a "discerning Eye."
-Select a novel or play in which a character's apparent madness or irrational behavior plays an important role.
-Then write a well-organized essay in which you explain what this delusion or eccentric behavior consists of and how it might be judged reasonable.
-Explain the significance of the "madness" to the work as a whole.
-Do not merely summarize the plot.
+Novelist and playwrights have often seen madness with a "discerning Eye."
+Select a novel or a play in which a character's apparent madness or irrational behavior plays an important role.
+Then write a well organized essay in which you explain what this delusion or eccentric behavior consists of and how it might be judged reasonable.
+Explain the significance of the "madness" to the work